-The Financial Guidance and Claims Bill [HL] 2017-19 was introduced in the House of Lords on 22 June 2017 and completed its passage though that House on 21 November.
-It was introduced to the House of Commons on 22 November 2017 as Bill 131 and is scheduled to receive its Second Reading on Monday 22 January 2018.
+The Financial Claims and Guidance Bill [HL] 2017-19 was introduced in the House of Lords on 22 June 2017 and completed its passage though that House on 21 November 2017.
+It was introduced to the House of Commons on 22 November 2017 as Bill 131.
+It had its Second Reading on Monday 22 January 2018.
+The Commons Committee consisted of three stages and ended on 6 February 2018.
+The Bill as amended in Committee can be found here: Bill 160.
+It will next be considered at Report Stage and Third Reading on Monday 12 March 2018.

 The Bill has two main parts: